Appdynamics/HA-toolkit/README.md

 * `git hf push`
 * Open a [pull request](https://help.github.com/articles/using-pull-requests/) to pull changes from your feature branch to `develop` and assign to Curt Mayer (cmayer68)
 * If any changes are required before your pull request gets merged, commit them to your feature request branch and `git hf push` them to github.
 They will be added automatically to your pull request.
 * Once your pull request has been merged, delete your feature branch from GitHub and run `git hf feature finish` to close your feature branch.
+If this fails and you are certain that your feature has been merged, run `git hf feature finish -f <feature name>` to force the cleanup to complete.

 **Handling pull requests**